Cisco-AMP/java_security/blog.md

 ```
 The for-each syntax above, `for (String entry : values)`, calls `Collection::iterator` behind the scenes.
 Therefore if we implement `Collection::iterator` with custom code, the server should run it.
-This should be simple enough if we extend `ArrayList<String>` and override that one method.
+This is simple enough if we extend `ArrayList<String>` and override that one method.
 Note that `ArrayList` implements `Serializable` so our extension will as well.
 The following code should launch calculator when the server runs it.
 ```java